nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```

 ### 2.12.
 Shortest: `shortest`
-Returns the shortest distance from thr source to destination country.
+Returns the shortest distance from the source to destination country.

 #### Format: `shortest /from SOURCE_COUNTRY /to DESTINATION_COUNTRY`